 - The user is using the device for the first time

 - The user previously opted out of the calibration process

-- The calibration process did not succeed the last time the user used the device
+- The calibration process didn't succeed the last time the user used the device

 - The user has deleted their calibration profiles

-- The visor is raised and the lowered and any of the above circumstances apply (this may be disabled in Settings > System > Calibration.)
+- The device is taken off and put back on and any of the above circumstances apply

 During this process, you'll look at a set of targets (gems).
-It's fine if you blink or close your eyes during calibration but try not to stare at other objects in the room.
-This allows HoloLens to learn about your eye position to render your holographic world.
+It's fine if you blink during calibration, but try to stay focused on the gems instead of other objects in the room.
+Focusing on the gems allows HoloLens to learn about your eye position to render your holographic world.

 If calibration was successful, you'll see a success screen.
-If not, read more about diagnosing calibration failures here.
+If not, read more about diagnosing calibration failures.

 Calibration when sharing a device or session